JuliaHEP/JetReconstruction.jl/docs/README.md

 The general guidelines are to have documentation split into meaningful sections, none of which are too long.
 If a new functionality is added then create a new documentation page in `src`.
-Then map that markdown file to the a section in the documentation in `make.jl` in the `pages` map.
+Then map that markdown file to a section in the documentation in `make.jl` in the `pages` map.

-## Previewing Documenation
+## Previewing Documentation

 From the `docs` directory: